Custom Logic Implementation

 • Set the NUMBER_OF_ENTITIES input parameter to be external.

-• Link the DBCommand result to the input values parameter.
+• Link the DBCommand result to the values input parameter.

 • Set the innerFlowClose input parameter to false in order to support the streaming of the resultSet by the inner flow and avoid the Broadway limitation of the maximum number of records (set to 100K by default).

-• The output values parameter must be external.
+• The values output parameter must be external.

 Indirect Call Flow